-- A) Small-Scale Servers, Thin Clients, and Workstations shall be configured in a manner identical to Desktops (non-integrated). - 1) Thin Clients shall run intended terminal/remote connection software during all tests. - B) Wake on LAN (WoL) settings shall be in as shipped condition for testing Sleep Mode and Off Mode. - C) For models that do not offer a Sleep Mode enabled by default, Section 6.2 shall measure power in the lowest-latency user-activated mode or state that preserves machine state and is enabled by default. - 1) If no such state separate from Long Idle State or Off Mode exists, the measurement in Section 6.2 shall be skipped. - D) For Long Idle Mode Testing (Section 6.3), the UUT shall be allowed no more than 20 minutes from the point of ceased user input before measurements must be started.
-If any default settings cause the UUT to enter Long Idle after 20 minutes, begin taking measurements when the UUT has reached the 20 minute mark. - E) For Short Idle Mode Testing (Section 6.4), the UUT shall be allowed no more than five minutes from the point of ceased user input before measurements must be taken.
-If any default settings cause the UUT to exit Short Idle during the measurement time, extend the settings so that the UUT remains in short idle for the duration of the measurement. - F) Desktop, Integrated Desktop, and Notebook Computers shall be tested for Idle, Sleep, and Off Mode with Full Network Connectivity ("Proxying") features using the as shipped setting.
+- A) Small-Scale Servers, Thin Clients, and Workstations shall be configured in a manner identical to Desktops (non-integrated).
+Slates/Tablets and Two-In-One Computers shall be configured in a manner identical to Notebooks unless otherwise specified. - 1) Thin Clients shall run intended terminal/remote connection software during all tests. - B) Wake on LAN (WoL) settings shall be in as shipped condition for testing Sleep Mode and Off Mode. - 67 C) For models that do not offer a Sleep Mode enabled by default, Section 6.2 shall measure power in the 68 lowest-latency user-activated mode or state that preserves machine state and is enabled by default. - If no such state separate from Long Idle State or Off Mode exists, the measurement in Section 6.2 shall be skipped. - For Long Idle Mode Testing (Section 6.3), the UUT shall be allowed no more than 20 minutes from the point of ceased user input before measurements must be started.
+If any default settings cause the UUT to enter Long Idle after 20 minutes, begin taking measurements when the UUT has reached the 20 minute mark.
+Display sleep settings shall be set to default for Long Idle Mode Testing. - For Short Idle Mode Testing (Section 6.4), the UUT shall be allowed no more than five minutes from the point of ceased user input before measurements must be taken.
+Display sleep settings shall be disabled for Short Idle Mode Testing.
+If any other default settings cause the UUT to exit Short Idle during the measurement time, extend the settings so that the UUT remains in short idle for the duration of the measurement. - F) Desktop, Integrated Desktop, Notebook Computers, Slates/Tablets and Two-In-One Computers shall be tested for Idle, Sleep, and Off Mode with Full Network Connectivity ("Proxying") features using the as shipped setting. - G) Celluar network connections shall be disabled for testing.
+Additionally, Bluetooth should be left as shipped. - 85 Note: Based on stakeholder feedback, DOE has clarified what the state of cellular and Bluetooth 86 connects should be set at during testing.